dm-drogeriemarkt/log-capture/README.md

 ## Usage with non-JUnit Runner

-If you intend to use LogCapture outside of a JUnit test, you cannot rely on JUnit's `@Rule` annotation and must call LocCapture's `addAppender()` and `removeAppender()` methods manually.
+If you intend to use LogCapture outside of a JUnit test, you cannot rely on JUnit's `@Rule` annotation and must call LocCapture's `addAppenderAndSetLogLevelToDebug()` and `removeAppenderAndResetLogLevel()` methods manually.

 Be aware that this will still cause JUnit to be a dependency.